 This is the most sacred representation of the Moon Goddess (Mother Goddess).
 It is a symbol of feminine power and the connection of women to the Moon Goddess.
-It signifies the three stages of the moon- waxing, full and waning- that the Goddess goes through every month (this is also associated with the female menstrual cycle).
+It signifies the three stages of the moon- waxing, full and waning- that the Goddess goes through every month.
+(This has also a relationship with the female menstrual cycle).
 The triple moon also symbolizes the maiden, mother and crone stages, which are the three phases of womanhood.

-The triquetra symbol is used to represent the holy trinity.
+The triquetra symbol represents the holy trinity.
 Wiccans regard as a knotwork that protects from evil.
-It has also been interpreted as a connection between the mind, body, and soul.
+It has also a connection between the mind, body, and soul.
 Celtic pagans believe it is the three realms of the earth, sea, and sky.
-It is also said to signify the triple goddess.
+It also signify the triple goddess.

-The Origin of the triquetra dates back to the 11th century when it was used in Nordic and Celtic inscriptions.
-It was also found Germanic coins and Swedish runes.
+The Origin of the triquetra dates back to the 11th century.
+It was in Nordic and Celtic inscriptions.
+It was also in Germanic coins and Swedish runes.

-Also referred to as the Celtic Shield, the Triquetra is sometimes used as a protective symbol by Pagans and Celtic Christians.
+Also referred to as the Celtic Shield, the Triquetra is sometimes a protective symbol by Pagans and Celtic Christians.
 The circle also represents eternity as it has no end.

 Other Protective Symbols